Melika-Emami/HW1_Micro/README.md

 # HW1_Micro
-Definig some function in Assembly Language
+Defining some function in Assembly Language